How does it work?

 - Report to St. John's

-- Report Now: Send your details to St. John's with or without a perpetrator identity
+- Report: Send your details to St. John's with or without a perpetrator identity

-- Report Together: Send the identity of your perpetrator to the school if/when someone else identifies them
+- Match: Send the identity of your perpetrator to the school if/when someone else identifies them

 Your info will be sent to St. John's Title IX Coordinators and you can expect to be contacted within 2 business days to schedule a follow up discussion.
 For more information on who is involved in reporting and how to contact them, check out Who is Involved?

-Read on to learn more about what happens after you report.Back to top
+Read on to learn more about how Callisto works.Back to top

 Who should use Callisto?